coala/coala/docs/Developers/External_Bears.rst

    ``coalaCheckBear.py`` (the wrapper) and ``coalaCheckBearTest.py``.
 5. This tutorial will not focus on testing so ignore the second file for now.
    The wrapper should look similar to the code block presented below.
-Some code has been cleaned for convenience of explanation.
+Some code has been cleaned for the convenience of explanation.

    .. note::